jart/blink/README.md

 - `-h` shows this help

 - `-e` means log to standard error (fd 2) in addition to the log file.
+  If logging to *only* standard error is desired, then `-eL/dev/null` may be used.

 - `-j` disables Just-In-Time (JIT) compilation, which will make Blink go ~10x slower.